shailen-naidoo/100-days-of-podcasts/README.md

 > **Listen to at least one podcast a day for 100 consecutive days**

+I came up with this idea while listening to podcast in the shower, what's the worst that could happen if you choose to participate? 😊

 ## How to participate

 1. Select a social media of your choice, preferrably Twitter.